gloryjain/Onu-Invest-with-friends/README.md

  - [SB 2 Admin](https://github.com/kaushikraj/sb-admin-2-flask-admin) for UI
  - [ngrok](https://ngrok.com) for securing UI

+ # How to run this bot and UI

+ todo

  #### Team Members: Kyle Feng, Ben Stobaugh, Kim Santiago, Kobi Felton, Glory Jain
  **Disclaimer: The creators of this app are not responsible for any financial losses/damages incurred through the use of this app.**